AIM-Harvard/pyradiomics/docs/customization.rst

 Types of Customization
 ----------------------

-There are 3 ways in which the feature extraction can be customized in PyRadiomics:
+There are 4 ways in which the feature extraction can be customized in PyRadiomics:

 1. Specifying which image types (original/derived) to use to extract features from
 2. Specifying which feature(class) to extract
 3. Specifying settings, which control the pre processing and customize the behaviour of enabled filters and feature classes.
+4. Specifying the voxel-based specific settings, which are only needed when using PyRadiomics to generate feature maps

 .. warning::
     At initialization of the feature extractor or an individual feature class, settings can be provided as keyword